MosesMunene/MuseStockExchange/README.md

  - To experiment with AngularJS (1.5.8) and get familirized with pitfalls, gotchas and design patterns of the approach.
  - Also, I am tired of Java Server Faces.

+ #Criticism and comments
+ These are very much welcomed.
+Post them as isssues and they will be worked on

 # Dev Tools
  - Eclipse (Currently using Mars2 with GlassFish tools)